logo

 The Sea of Flames

 The Sea of Flames represents the curse of man’s greed and hubris.
-In the legend of the diamond, the goddess who created the diamond as a gift for her lover, the god of the sea, curses her gift when it is stolen by a prince.
-The diamond’s curse dooms its owner to eternal life and all of his loved ones to death.
+In the legend of the diamond, the goddess who created the diamond as a gift for her lover, the god of the sea, curses her gift when a prince steals it.
+The diamond’s curse dooms its owner to eternal life and all his loved ones to death.
 To break the curse, according to the legend, the diamond must be returned to the sea.

 Throughout the novel, which retells a portion of the history of the diamond, men pursue the diamond for its rarity and value, and through their actions the curse becomes a self-fulfilling prophecy.
 Whether cursed by a goddess or cursed by man’s own greed, the diamond remains a double-edged possession.
 The Sea of Flames, because of its value—as a rare 133-carat blue diamond—is a curse for whoever possesses it, because others will always want to steal it.